 We are working with campuses and other institutions that are excited about hosting the Fellowship for the 2021-2022 year.
 However, given the uncertain course of the pandemic, early sessions in the program may be conducted virtually.
 Campus sites will be announced once their policies allow outside groups to use their facilities and the Co-Directors deem it is safe to travel.
 Applicants will be apprised of all updates as they are made.

-To enhance their ability to evaluate, articulate, and formulate concise and objective assessments of health policy issues, fellows will complete two health policy issue analysis briefs.
+To enhance their ability to evaluate, articulate, and formulate concise and objective assessments of health policy issues, fellows will complete two health policy issue briefs.
 Program faculty and staff provide research, writing, and editorial support.

-Graduates of the program join a cadre of health policy experts from which the profession can draw to staff committees and task forces at the federal and state levels, testify on issues relevant to osteopathic medicine and education, and develop policy positions.
+Graduates of the program join a cadre of health policy experts from which the profession can draw on to staff committees and task forces at the federal and state levels, testify on issues relevant to osteopathic medicine and education, and develop policy positions.